AyushS170/Heart-Disease-Prediction/README.md

 ## 3. Evaluation

-> If we can reach 95% accuracy at predicting whether or not a patient has heart disease the proof of concept we'll pursue the project
+> If we can gain accuracy of model than its previous accuracy at predicting whether or not a patient has heart disease the proof of concept we'll pursue the project.

 ## 4. Features
 1. age: age in years